koodimonsteri/chat-app/README.md

 Implemented /register and /login\
 Implemented /chat route to manage chats

+React frontend to register/login\
+Dashboard to manage chats WIP\

 Project is set up so that you can just build it with docker.\
 rename .env.example to .env in project root\
 rename .env.dev to .env in backend/app\